 - Get a prepaid debit card.
 These work like debit cards but you must deposit funds onto them and they are not linked to checking accounts.
 While you may get declined, you won’t be charged a fee.

-While overdrawn events happen to the best of us, with careful monitoring, knowing how your bank handles overdrafts, and overdraft protection, you can keep your account in good standing.
-And read the fine print to understand your bank’s overdraft policies, including if they notify you when an overdraft fee occurs, whether it applies to debit cards, ATM withdrawals, and/or checks, and how long your account can be overdrawn before fees kick in.
+While overdrawn events happen to the best of us, with careful monitoring, knowing how your bank handles overdrafts and overdraft protection, you can keep your account in good standing.
+And read the fine print to understand your bank’s overdraft policies, including if they notify you when an overdraft fee occurs, whether it applies to debit cards, ATM withdrawals, and/or checks, and how long your account can be overdrawn before fees kick in if you withdraw more money than your account balance.
 Review a number of the banking options in your local area.
 Keep track of any recurring debits you have set up and remember to always account for those when determining your current balance.
 And, if possible, try to keep a financial cushion of a few hundred dollars in your account.